- 2 teaspoons plus 1/2 cup butter, softened, divided

-- Meanwhile, in a large saucepan, combine the brown sugar, butter and honey.
-Bring to a boil over medium heat; cook and stir for 3 minutes.
-Remove from the heat; stir in cream and pecans.
+- Meanwhile, in a large saucepan, combine brown sugar, butter and honey.
+Bring to a boil over medium heat, stirring constantly; cook and stir 3 minutes.
+Remove from heat; stir in cream and pecans.
 Pour over crust.
-Bake for 30 minutes or until hot and bubbly.
+Bake until hot and bubbly, about 30 minutes.
 Cool completely on a wire rack.

 - Lifting with foil, remove from pan.
 Cut into 24 squares.
 Cut squares diagonally into triangles.
 Yield: 4 dozen.

 Reviews forHoney Pecan Triangles

 "Love the flavors!
 I had a bit of a hard time cutting mine... end up having to eat the edges too as they seemed a bit over cooked."

 "Love the flavors of these nutty triangles!"

 "Wow!!
 What a combo of flavors and yummy!!"